red-door-collective/rdc-website/README.md

 ##### Install Nix

-Please follow the instructions to install nix on their website https://nixos.org/download.html#nix-quick-install (Please ignore instructions regarding **NixOS** - that's a whole new operating system).
+Please follow the instructions to install [Nix on their website](https://nixos.org/download.html#nix-quick-install).

+(Please ignore instructions regarding **NixOS** - that's a whole new operating system).

 ##### Using Nix